SiriusCourses/certbot-dns-ngenix/README.md

 ## Docker

-In order to create a docker container with a certbot-dns-ngenix installation, create an empty directory with the following Dockerfile:
+In order to create a docker container with a certbot-dns-ngenix installation, create the following Dockerfile next to your plugin folder:

 ```
 FROM certbot/certbot